Nurul Amin: Leader of the opposition

-Amin ran as a candidate in the 1965 presidential elections, in East Pakistan, winning the majority vote in the Parliament of Pakistan.
-He declined to work with Ayub Khan.
-The same year, after the death of Fatima Jinnah, Amin succeeded Jinnah as Leader of Opposition, which he held until 1969, after General Yahya Khan imposed martial law again.
+Amin ran as a candidate in the 1965 presidential elections in East Pakistan, winning the majority vote in the Parliament of Pakistan.
+He declined working with Ayub Khan and in, 1969, General Yahya Khan imposed martial law again.

-Dissolution of East Pakistan

-In the 1970 elections, Amin was elected to the National Assembly as one of only two non-Awami League members from East Pakistan.
-During this time, the Pakistani authority had already become highly unpopular, as the Bengali language movement was suppressed.
-Civil unrest was sparked by the Language Movement and fuelled by discriminatory practices against the Bengali people; this led to East Pakistan's declaration of independence.

-1971 Liberation War

-The Bangladesh Liberation War of 1971, as it is now known, escalated as India and Pakistan formally acknowledged the "existence of a state of war between the two countries", even though neither government had formally issued a declaration of war.
+Amin in June 1969 merged his National Democratic Front with a dissident group of the Awami League led by Nawabzada Nasrullah Khan, the Nizam-e-Islam Party, and Air Marshal (Retd.)
+Asghar Khan's Justice Party to form the Pakistan Democratic Party (PDP).
+The new party was ideologically moderate.
+It strongly supported a united Pakistan.
+Amin was elected president of the PDP at its first convention.

+1970 elections

+In the 1970 Pakistani general election, the PDP fielded 21 candidates in West Pakistan and 81 in East Pakistan.
+Of all of them, only Amin won his seat, NE-83-Mymensingh-VIII.
+He was one of only two non-Awami League candidates elected to the National Assembly that year from East Pakistan.

+Independence War of 1971

+In March 1971, the Bangladesh War of Independence broke out.
+Amin, long dedicated to a united Pakistan, opposed the separatist movement in his home province of East Pakistan.

+As an anti-war and principal Pakistan Movement activist, Amin is considered in Pakistan as a patriot who worked to retain Pakistan as a united nation, however he is considered by many Bangladeshis as a traitor who collaborated with an occupying force accused of genocide and other war crimes.

 Prime Ministership and Vice Presidency

-As the situation in his home province of East Pakistan worsened, Amin was appointed Prime Minister by President General Yahya Khan on 6 December 1971.
-On 20 December 1971, however, Amin's term as prime minister was cut short as Khan resigned, leaving the Deputy Prime Minister (and Foreign Minister) Zulfikar Ali Bhutto to be sworn in as the new president.
+Yahya Khan appointed Amin as Prime Minister on 7 December 1971.
+On 20 December 1971, however, Amin's term as prime minister was cut short as Khan resigned, leaving the deputy prime minister (and foreign minister) Zulfikar Ali Bhutto to be sworn in as the new president.
 Two days later, Amin was appointed as Vice President of Pakistan, the only person to have held this post.
 He was sworn into the post again on 23 April 1972 after the interim constitution came into effect and martial law was lifted.
 He continued to hold the post until the office was abolished with the entry into force of the new constitution on 14 August 1973.